mtyin/spanner-graph-agent/src/graph_agents/instructions/schema/to_model/NL_TO_MODEL_INSTRUCTIONS.md

-# Agent Instructions: Natural Language to Graph Model
+# Instructions: Natural Language to Graph Model

 ## 1. IDENTITY AND ROLE